Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 9. Vivace

 Vivace offers upscale dining with a view of the Catalina Mountains.
-The menu features Northern Italian cuisine with veal scaloppine and wild mushroom risotto dishes.
+The menu features Northern Italian cuisine, including dishes such as veal scaloppine and risotto with wild mushrooms.

 The extensive wine list complements the food perfectly.